-If you completed Phase 3 of the Office 365 dev/test environment, repeat steps 8 and 9 of the previous procedure for all of your other accounts (User 2, User 3, User 4, and User 5).
+Next, if you completed Phase 3 of the Office 365 dev/test environment, repeat steps 8 through 11 of the previous procedure for all of your other accounts (User 2, User 3, User 4, and User 5).

 Your test environment now has:

-- All your appropriate user accounts (either just the global administrator or all five user accounts) are enabled to use Office 365 E5 and EMS E5.
+- All your appropriate user accounts (either just the global administrator or all five user accounts) are enabled to use Microsoft 365 E5.

 Phase 3: Create a Windows 10 Enterprise computer

 In this phase, you create a standalone computer running Windows 10 Enterprise as either a physical computer, a virtual machine, or an Azure virtual machine.